 - American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE), etc.

-These standards and best practices set forth requirements and recommendations for working with critical systems: electrical, mechanical, telecommunication networks, airflow, humidification, lighting, commissioning, retro commissioning and others.
+These standards and best practices set forth requirements and recommendations for working with critical systems: electrical, mechanical, telecommunication networks, airflow, humidification, lighting, commissioning, retro-commissioning, and others.
 As data centers continue to evolve, so are the standards and best practices.

 CDT follows industry best practices for the physical security of its data centers.
 These best practices state that processes and procedures should be established to ensure a safe and secure work environment for the entire CDT workforce and to secure the systems that reside at each of the data centers.

 As a result, CDT has developed strict security guidelines, policies, and procedures.
-These ensure that the CDT technical resources are properly protected, that the integrity and privacy of confidential information is maintained, and that information resources are available when they are needed.
+These ensure that the CDT technical resources are properly protected, that the integrity and privacy of confidential information are maintained, and that information resources are available when they are needed.